 - Light: Prefers bright, filtered light.
 Do not expose to direct sunlight.

-- Water: Never allow compost to dry out; use lukewarm water to keep soil temperature elevated.
-Mist frequently during growing season.
+- Water: Never allow the compost to dry out; use lukewarm water to keep soil temperature elevated.
+Mist frequently during the growing season.

 - Soil: Prefers rich, organic potting soil.

 Zebra plants can be propagated by cuttings in spring.
 Use a rooting hormone for increased chances of success.
-Take 2- to 3-inch-long cuttings off of side shoots, dust the cut ends in rooting hormone, then insert the cut ends in a growing medium of peat moss mixed with perlite.
+Take two- to three-inch-long cuttings off of side shoots, dust the cut ends in rooting hormone, then insert the cut ends in a growing medium of peat moss mixed with perlite.
 Keep the growing medium damp, and provide bottom heat with a heating pad for best odds.
-Keeping a room temperature of about 70 F. and maintaining a fairly humid growing environment (such as in a covered terrarium) will help the cuttings become well established.
+Keeping a room temperature of about 70 F and maintaining a fairly humid growing environment (such as in a covered terrarium) will help the cuttings become well established.

 Repot zebra plants annually, each spring.
 The most common variety, A. squarrosa, is regularly treated with growth retardants to keep it low and compact.

 - A. squarrosa: This is the typical zebra plant, with white or silver-veined leaves and yellow flower bracts.
 Varieties include A. squarrosa louisae, A. squarossa 'Brockfeld,' and for magnificent leaf-veining, A. squarrosa 'Frintz Prinsler.'